"Lasciate ogne speranza, voi ch'intrate."

 I wonder what happened down there, thought Jason.
 Without looking back at her, he called out to Lisa, "ETA?"

-"Countdown is at twenty seconds.
-Opening the magnetic field and activating all atmospheric pressure equalizers now."
+"Countdown is at fifty seconds.
+Shields are being disarmed and all atmospheric pressure equalizers are being activated."

 Jason nodded and watched the massive bay doors open at the far end of the hangar.
 Even in the gloom of the Los Angeles nighttime sky he could see the gleaming white hull of the approaching shuttle.
 The bay doors were fully open by the time the nose of the craft was about twenty meters from the entrance into the hangar bay.

-"Supreme Commander's squad ship ten seconds from touchdown," Lisa said, then proceeded to count down the seconds.
+"Supreme Commander's squad ship thirty seconds from touchdown," Lisa said, then proceeded to count down the time.

 The whoosh of displaced air and the hissing spit of pneumatic pressure valves releasing echoed in the hangar as the shuttle landed gently.
 Almost immediately the port hatch yawned open, separating itself into two sections like a great white beak.
 The landing ramp was about a foot off of the deck when a pair of golden-helmeted security troops led a quick, almost panicked procession out of the shuttlecraft.
 From his elevated vantage point Jason could see that in the midst of the throng of security personnel was John.